 It is so much fun to watch a cat jump, hunt, climb and chase all in the comfort of your own home.
 You will be amazed by the hunting instincts that seem to take over your cat when they are presented with a feathery toy.

 Cat toys, cat trees or cat scratching posts are a great way to provide mental and physical stimulation for you pet all within a safe environment.

-A beautiful Tiffanie cat playing on her scratching post
+A beautiful Bengal cat playing on a Freestyle Cat Tree

 When choosing one of these products for your cat there are some things you should consider: